Skip to main content

 Conditions

 Conditions let you filter which events actually trigger the workflow.
-Each condition compares a variable path (e.g. severity.cvss, asset.type) against a value using one of three operators:
+Each condition compares a variable (e.g. severity CVSS, asset type) against a value using one of five operators:

 OperatorBehaviour